 |Utilities||Dishwasher, Washing machine|

-Underfloor heating on all floors with heating from woodburner in kitchen/diner.
-Electric cooker, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV, DVD player, stereo/CD player, WiFi.
+Underfloor heating on all floors with heating from woodburner.
+Electric cooker, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV, DVD, stereo/CD, WiFi.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
-Outside grassed area with picnic benches, offering superb views of Snowdon and surrounding mountains.
+Outside area with picnic benches, offering superb views of Snowdon and surrounding mountains.
 Off road parking for 3 cars.
 Up to 2 well-behaved pets welcome.
 Sorry, no smoking.
 Shops, pubs and other amenities 3 miles.

 Famous for its choirs, stunning mountain ranges and beautiful valleys, this wonderful country has something for everyone.
 From Snowdonia in North Wales to the Brecon Beacons and the Pembrokeshire Coast in the South.